-July is here and it is getting hot across many parts of North America.
-It is actually predicted to be as hot here today as it will be in Houston, Texas.
+Summer is here and it is getting hot across many parts of North America.
+It is actually predicted to be as hot here today as it will be in some parts of Texas.
 But nowhere near as hot as what it is supposed to be in Las Vegas all this week.

 Years ago our city didn’t experience very many hot days during the summer, or at least that is how the story goes.

 But over the past 15 years the summers have been getting warmer and more humid.
 Even so, most of the houses in our city do not have central air.

 Not having A/C is both good and bad, especially like today, when it is suppose to hit 32 degrees Celsius (90 degrees F).